Skip to main content

 11. What happens after I file a complaint?

-IDOL will support the resolution of the issue by facilitating the exchange of information between the freelance worker and the hiring entity.
-Please note that IDOL does NOT have the power to investigate the complaint or issue penalties.
+IDOL will administer the complaint by facilitating the exchange of information between the freelance worker and the contracting entity.
 The process is:

 1. The freelance worker files a complaint with IDOL.

-1. Within 20 days of receiving the complaint, the Department shall “initiate the information facilitation process” by sending the hiring entity a written notice of the complaint, or by notifying the freelance worker that the complaint lacks jurisdiction.
+2. Within 20 days of receiving the complaint, the Department shall “initiate the information facilitation process” by sending the contracting entity a written notice of the complaint, or by notifying the freelance worker that the complaint lacks jurisdiction.

-1. If the hiring entity does not respond, then it creates a “rebuttable presumption in any civil action commenced in accordance with this Act that the contracting entity committed the violations alleged in the complaint.”
+3. If the contracting entity does not respond, then it creates a “rebuttable presumption in any civil action commenced in accordance with this Act that the contracting entity committed the violations alleged in the complaint.”
 IDOL will provide the freelance worker with documentation of this.

-1. If the hiring entity does respond, IDOL will send the freelance worker a copy of the hiring entity’s response and information about filing an action in court.
+4. If the contracting entity does respond, IDOL will send the freelance worker a copy of the contracting entity’s response and information about filing an action in court.

-1. At this point, if the issue is not resolved, the freelance worker may bring a private action in Court against the hiring entity.
+6. If the issue is not resolved, the freelance worker may bring a private action in court against the contracting entity.

-1. The Department may follow up with you to confirm whether the issues is resolved.
+7. The Department may follow up with the parties to confirm whether the issue is resolved.

-12. Will the Department of Labor help collect the money my hiring entity owes me?
+12. Will the Department of Labor help collect the money my contracting entity owes me?

-No. Although the Department may help you communicate with the entity that hired you regarding the compensation owed, the hiring entity must pay the freelancer directly.
+No. Although the Department may help you communicate with the contracting entity that hired you regarding the compensation owed, the contracting entity must pay the freelancer directly.